-- (a) The reason for the suspension of the license; - (b) The information set forth in subsections [2,] 5 and 6; and - (c) Any other information the Department deems necessary. - 3.
+- (a) The reason for the suspension of the license; - (b) The information set forth in subsections 3, 5 and 6; and - (c) Any other information the Department deems necessary. - 3.
 If a person who receives a notice pursuant to subsection 1 does not, within 30 days after receiving the notice, comply with the subpoena or warrant or satisfy the arrearage as required in NRS 425.510, the Department shall suspend the license without providing the person with an opportunity for a hearing. - 4.
-The Department shall suspend immediately the license of a defendant if so ordered pursuant to NRS 176.064 [...] or section 5 of this act. - 5.
-The Department shall reinstate the driver's license of a person whose license was suspended pursuant to this section if it receives: - (a) A notice from the district attorney or other public agency pursuant to NRS 425.510 that the person has complied with the subpoena or warrant or has satisfied the arrearage pursuant to that section or from a district judge that a delinquency for which the suspension was ordered pursuant to NRS 176.064 or section 5 of this act has been discharged; and - (b) Payment of the fee for reinstatement of a suspended license prescribed in NRS 483.410. - 6.
+The Department shall suspend immediately the license of a defendant if so ordered pursuant to NRS 176.064 [...] or section 4 of this act. - 5.
+The Department shall reinstate the driver's license of a person whose license was suspended pursuant to this section if it receives: - (a) A notice from the district attorney or other public agency pursuant to NRS 425.510 that the person has complied with the subpoena or warrant or has satisfied the arrearage pursuant to that section, [or] from a district judge that a delinquency for which the suspension was ordered pursuant to NRS 176.064 has been discharged [;] or from a judge of the juvenile court that an unsatisfied civil judgment for which the suspension was ordered pursuant to section 4 of this act has been satisfied; and - (b) Payment of the fee for reinstatement of a suspended license prescribed in NRS 483.410. - 6.
 The Department shall not require a person whose driver's license was suspended pursuant to this section to submit to the tests and other requirements which are adopted by regulation pursuant to subsection 1 of NRS 483.495 as a condition of the reinstatement of the license. - Sec.
-13. NRS 483.460 is hereby amended to read as follows: - 483.460 1.
-Except as otherwise provided by specific statute, the Department shall revoke the license, permit or privilege of any driver upon receiving a record of his or her conviction of any of the following offenses, when that conviction has become final, and the driver is not eligible for a license, permit or privilege to drive for the period indicated:
+13. This act becomes effective upon passage and approval.